 Hotels in the Works

-Crystal Beach Hotel - Planning expansion of Riviera Motel property at 26th Street, with 63 units in Ocean City.
+Crystal Beach Hotel will be doing an expansion onto the Riviera Motel property at 26th Street, with 63 units in Ocean City.

 Harbor Mist Hotel – A new hotel build with 129 units at 25th Street and Philadelphia.

 Harbourtown Resort – The Harbourtowne Resort near St. Michaels has closed for a major renovation / rebrand of the resort.
-They expect to reopen in mid-2018.
+They expect to reopen in mid-2019.

 Hyatt Place Kent Island – A new build on Kent Island.

-Kent Manor Inn – Adding a new 9,675-square-foot banquet facility and a separate 22-room annex.
+Kent Manor Inn – A new 9,675-square-foot banquet facility and a separate 22-room annex will be added